-While most of the countries around the world do have full 4G LTE service with features of fast video conferencing and movie streaming the world, the 5G is now drawing in reality what is beyond imaginary.
-But, what is the difference between 4g and 5g?
+While most of the countries around the world do have a full 4G LTE service, the 5G is now drawing in reality what is beyond imaginary.
+But, what is the difference between 4g and 5g ?

 - Higher multi-Gbps peak data speeds.

-- Ultra-low latency *It is the time it takes for a cell phone (or other connected device) to make a request from a server and get a response.
+- Ultra-low latency *It is the time it takes for a cell phone (or another connected device) to make a request from a server and get a response.